FAXES/Documentation/FaxStore/Installation/Simplified Install.md

 4. FaxStore will start and prompt you through a brand new setup process.

-*This is a beta feature, so give us [feedback](https://bugs.faxes.zone/projects/faxstore/add?t=feedback) on your experience with this simplified imstall.*
+*This is a beta feature, so give us [feedback](https://bugs.faxes.zone/projects/faxstore/add?t=feedback) on your experience with this simplified install.*
 *[Improve this page](https://github.com/FAXES/Documentation/tree/main/FaxStore)*

 :::info